-1. It is important to remember that your child’s behavior and rejection of you is a by product of brain washing and that even if your child is being malicious and creating their own horrible version of the truth this is based on the fact that children can only see in black and white or right and wrong terms and they have difficulty discerning the difference between what is truth and what is fiction.
+1. It is important to remember that your child’s behavior and rejection of you is a by-product of the manipulation of the other parent and that even if your child is being malicious and creating their own horrible version of the truth this is based on the fact that children can only see in black and white or right and wrong terms and they have difficulty discerning the difference between what is truth and what is fiction.
 Contributing to the brainwashing is the “power of the crowd” phenomenon recognized by psychologists when extended family and friends join in.
 We all are familiar with this phenomenon because of our own personal experiences and varying levels of this phenomenon and it is key to NOT TAKE YOUR CHILD’S REJECTION PERSONALLY and TO NOT BLAME YOUR CHILD FOR THE PATHOLOGY OF THE ALIENATING PARENT.
 YOUR CHILD STILL LOVES YOU HE OR SHE DOES NOT REMEMBER HOW WHILE THEY ARE CAUGHT UP IN THIS SYNDROME.

 2. During the discovery and process of PAS it is vital to remember that you may be a victim of PAS but you don’t have to have a victim mindset.
-It is important to take care of yourself during this difficult time and to love yourself and stay strong and connected for your child.
+It is important to take care of yourself during this difficult time and to love yourself and stay strong and connected to your child.
 If you do not have a therapist or a coach it is recommended to interview several to be sure that they have a full understanding of PAS and that they caring, skilled and knowledgeable.
 The acceptance that they give you will be modeled and internalized by you and will become a very vital component to your therapeutic and coaching process.
 Find ways to nurture and sustain yourself.
 You know what nurtures you so, do it!
 Make sure that you include mind body and soul.